wushilian/STN_CNN_LSTM_CTC_TensorFlow/README.md

 # STN_CNN_LSTM_CTC_TensorFlow
 use STN+CNN+BLSTM+CTC to do OCR
+## Attention
+It's hard to converge use STN,so you can delete the STN in model ,and it's easy for you

 ## How to use this model
 1.put your train iamge to 'train' dir,and image name should be like index_label_.jpg(1_abc_.jpg)